telerik/blazor-docs/components/panelbar/data-binding/overview.md

 * [Flat data]({%slug panelbar-data-binding-flat%}) - a single collection of items with defined parent-child relationships.
 * [Hierarchical data]({%slug panelbar-data-binding-hierarchical%}) - separate collections of items and their child items.
-* [Load on demand]({%slug panelbar-data-binding-load-on-demand%}) or lazy loading - providing children to a node when it expands through an event.

 ## PanelBar Item Features

 The PanelBar items provide the following features that you control through the corresponding fields in their data binding:

 * `Id` - `string` - a unique identifier for the item.
 Required for binding to flat data.

 * `ParentId` - `string` - identifies the parent to whom the item belongs.
 Required only when binding to flat data.
 All items with the same `ParentId` will be rendered at the same level.
 For a root level item, this must be `null`.

 * `HasChildren` - `string` - whether the item has children.
 Determines whether an expand arrow is rendered next to the item.
-Required for binding to flat data and for load-on-demand.
+Required for binding to flat data.
 With hierarchical data, the PanelBar will render the icon based on the existence of child items, but `HasChildren` will take precedence.

 * `Items` - `string` - the collection of child items that will be rendered under the current item.
 Required only when binding to hierarchical data.

 * `Text` - `string` - the text that will be shown on the item.

+* `DisabledField` - `string` - whether the item is disabled.
+If an item is disabled it will not be clickable and cannot be expanded by the user.
+The [`OnItemClick`]({%slug panelbar-events%}#onitemclick) will not be fired if the item is disabled.

 * `ImageUrl` / `Icon` / `IconClass` -the URL to a raster image, the [Telerik icon]({%slug general-information/font-icons%}), or a class for a custom font icon that will be rendered in the item.
 They have the listed order of precedence in case more than one is present in the data (that is, an `ImageUrl` will have the highest importance).

 * `Url` - the view the item will navigate to by generating a link.

 ## Data Bindings